sav-che/TL-2/Authors/Moss, Charles Edward {std. Moss}.md

-> [!cite] BHL link: this entry starts at [page 601](https://www.biodiversitylibrary.org/item/104137#page/617/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 601](https://www.biodiversitylibrary.org/page/33355688) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Moss, Charles Edward (1870-1930), British botanist; studied at Leeds 1895-1900 (B. Sc.
 1898); high school teacher at Bruton and Manchester; from 1907-1914 curator of the Cambridge Herbarium (CGE); served in the O.T.C.
-1914-1917; from 1917 professor of botany at Witwatersrand University. (*Moss*).
+1914-1917; from 1917 professor of botany at Witwatersrand University.
+**Abbreviated name**: *Moss*

 #### Herbarium and types